 Have you ever heard about black beaches?
 It seems to be black thanks to the small dark grey puddles covering the ground.
-The beach stretches for 3 kilometers (1.1 mile) and is very spacious so you won’t be drowning in an ocean of towels with sweaty, hairy tourists on them.
+The beach stretches for 3 kilometers (1.1 miles) and is very spacious so you won't be drowning in an ocean of towels with sweaty, hairy tourists on them.

 If you don’t want to just lie around and have time until you have to head back, you can walk around a bit and enjoy nice views of the cliffs.
-Agia Roumeli is quite a small town but there are few local taverns and bars that you can explore.
+Agia Roumeli is quite a small town but there are a few local taverns and bars that you can explore.

-If you are not on this blog for the first time, you probably already know that this would be my most preferable option.
+If you are not on this blog for the first time, you probably already know that this would be my preferred option.
 The comfort of having the possibility of planning your trips on your own terms is just irreplaceable.
 And a huge benefit is visiting Samaria George without a tour group.

 For me the most convenient way to travel is to rent a car—which is basically the easiest thing in Crete.
 You can do so straight at the airport or in every bigger city you will find a car rental with cars to rent for at least one day.

 If you decide to drive there by car, leave it in Xyloskalo.
 There is a parking lot for €5 per day which is fair, but it can get too crowded during the main season.

 As I already mentioned, you will get back by bus or you can take a taxi as we did.
 And I think we took the best possible way, but I will explain that to you in detail later.
 It is probably also the cheapest way if you are not a solo traveler.
 The rental is between €50 and €100 per day and the taxi or going with an organized tour would cost you more than that if there are at least two of you.